Gingivitis Is Common in Leukemia Patients

 In leukemia patients, gingivitis occurs when leukemia cells infiltrate the gums, and gingivitis can become severe because leukemia reduces the body’s ability to fight the infection.

-Once leukemia is in remission, most patients can follow a regular oral care routine of twice-daily tooth brushing and daily flossing, along with regular visits to the dentist.
+Once leukemia is in remission, most patients can follow a regular oral care routine of twice-daily tooth brushing and daily flossing, along with regular visits to a dental professional.
 Because of the plentiful blood supply to the gums, they can return to a healthy condition with proper oral care.
 For sensitive teeth and gums, choose an extra-soft or soft-bristled brush and soft floss.